basic-1/basic-1c/b1c/docs/reference.md

 `A = ABS(X)` - calling `ABS` function accepting one argument
 `I = INSTR(, S1$, S2$)` - calling `INSTR` function with the first argument omitted
 `I = SOMEFN()` - calling `SOMEFN` function with a single argument omitted
+`S$ = NOARGS$` - calling function named `NOARGS$` without arguments

 There are two types of functions in BASIC1: built-in functions and user-defined functions.
 Built-in functions are provided by the language itself and can be used without any additional steps such as definition.
 User-defined functions have to be defined using special `DEF` statement.

 ### Built-in functions

-`ASC(<string>)` - returns integer code of the first character of a specified text string
+- `ASC(<string>)` - returns integer code of the first character of a specified text string
-`LEN(<string>)` - returns number of characters in a string
+- `LEN(<string>)` - returns number of characters in a string
-`CHR$(<numeric>)` - returns string consisting of a single character corresponding to integer code specified as function argument
+- `CHR$(<numeric>)` - returns string consisting of a single character corresponding to integer code specified as function argument
-`IIF(<logical>, <numeric1>, <numeric2>)` - takes three arguments: a logical expression, and two numeric expressions; evaluates the logical expression and if the result of the expression is `TRUE` the function returns result of evaluation of the first numeric expression and result of the second numeric exprssion is returned otherwise.
+- `IIF(<logical>, <numeric1>, <numeric2>)` - takes three arguments: a logical expression, and two numeric values; if result of the logical expression is `TRUE` the function returns value of the first numeric argument and value of the second numeric argument is returned otherwise.
-`IIF$(<logical>, <string1>, <string2>)` - takes three arguments: a logical expression, and two string expressions, is similar to `IIF` function but works with string arguments and returns string value
+- `IIF$(<logical>, <string1>, <string2>)` - takes three arguments: a logical expression, and two string values, is similar to `IIF` function but works with string arguments and returns string value
-`STR$(<numeric>)` - converts numeric value to string
+- `STR$(<numeric>)` - converts numeric value to string
-`VAL(<string>)` - converts textual representation of a number to numeric value if possibly
+- `VAL(<string>)` - converts textual representation of a number to numeric value if possibly
-`ABS(<numeric>)` - returns the absolute value of a numeric value
+- `ABS(<numeric>)` - returns the absolute value of a numeric value
-`SGN(<numeric>)` - returns a numeric value indicating the sign of a specified number (-1 if the input number is negative, 0 if it is equal to 0 and 1 if the value is positive)
+- `SGN(<numeric>)` - returns a numeric value indicating the sign of a specified number (-1 if the input number is negative, 0 if it is equal to 0 and 1 if the value is positive)
-`MID$(<string>, <numeric1>, [<numeric2>])` - returns the substring of a string specified with the first argument, one-based starting position is specified with the second argument and the third stands for substring length.
-The last parameter is optional and if it's absent the function returns all the characters to the right of the starting position
+- `MID$(<string>, <numeric1>, [<numeric2>])` - returns substring of a string specified with the first argument, the second argument is one-based starting position of the substring and the third argument is the substring length.
+The substring length argument is optional and if it's absent the function returns all the characters to the right of the starting position
-`INSTR([<numeric>], <string1>, <string2>)` - returns one-based position of a string provided with the third argument in a string specified with the second argument.
+- `INSTR([<numeric>], <string1>, <string2>)` - returns one-based position of a string provided with the third argument in a string specified with the second argument.
 The first argument stands for a position to start search from (if it is omitted search starts from the beginning of the string).
 If the string is not found zero value is returned
-`LTRIM$(<string>)` - trims leading blank (space and TAB) characters
+- `LTRIM$(<string>)` - trims leading blank (space and TAB) characters
-`RTRIM$(<string>)` - trims trailing blank characters
+- `RTRIM$(<string>)` - trims trailing blank characters
-`LEFT$(<string>, <numeric>)` - returns the leftmost part of a string specified with the first argument, the substring length is specified with the second argument
+- `LEFT$(<string>, <numeric>)` - returns the leftmost part of a string specified with the first argument, the substring length is specified with the second argument
-`RIGHT$(<string>, <numeric>)` - returns the rightmost part of a string specified with the first argument, the substring length is specified with the second argument
+- `RIGHT$(<string>, <numeric>)` - returns the rightmost part of a string specified with the first argument, the substring length is specified with the second argument
-`LSET$(<string>, <numeric>)` - returns the string specifed with the first argument left justified to a length provided with the second argument
+- `LSET$(<string>, <numeric>)` - returns the string specifed with the first argument left justified to a length provided with the second argument
-`RSET$(<string>, <numeric>)` - returns the string specifed with the first argument right justified to a length provided with the second argument
+- `RSET$(<string>, <numeric>)` - returns the string specifed with the first argument right justified to a length provided with the second argument
-`LCASE$(<string>)` - converts all string letters to lower case
+- `LCASE$(<string>)` - converts all string letters to lower case
-`RCASE$(<string>)` - converts all string letters to upper case
+- `RCASE$(<string>)` - converts all string letters to upper case
+- `SET$(<string>, <numeric>)` - returns a string consisting of several repeatitions of the same character, the first argument is a character to repeat (the first character of the string is used) and the second argument is number of character repeatitions.

 **Examples:**
 `POS = INSTR(, "BASIC1", "BASIC")` 'look for "BASIC" in "BASIC1" string